timetoady/timetoady.gihub.io/_posts/2020-9-1-Functions-Objects-Arrays.md

 layout: post
 title: Functions, Objects, and Arrays---Know the F.O.A.
 ---
-Learn a little about an how functions function, if objects object, and how arrays are arrayed.
+Learn a little about an how functions function, if objects object, and how arrays are arrayed in JavaScript.

 #### Welcome back to Adam of Blog.
 In this week’s episode, we will: